-2 The sole or primary purpose of the fund is to provide old age pensions to members on their retirement.
+2 The sole or primary purpose of the fund is to provide old age pensions and other benefits to members on their retirement.

-Trustees of the fund
+Trustee of the fund

 3 The initial trustee is named in Schedule 1 of this deed.
 The trustee accepts the appointment.
-The fund is vested in the trustees.
+The fund is vested in the trustee.
 No other person (including a member) has any legal or beneficial interest in any asset of the fund except to the extent expressly stated elsewhere in this deed.
-The trustees must manage the fund in accordance with this deed.
+The trustee must manage the fund in accordance with this deed.